Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture7.md

 In the last case, the second player won but we can not do anything so we do not do anything.
 But if we won, we must now reveal our nonce to get the winning.

 - We use the reveal nonce redeemer.
 - Then we must also submit this transaction before the deadline for revealing has passed.
-We again need lookups and need to specify the UTxO while providing the gameValidator.
+We again need lookups and need to specify the UTxO while providing the ```gameValidator```.
 - Finally, we submit and wait and have won.